 • HOT WATER: If you do not particularly like cold showers and flu, bring an immersion water heater with you to warm the tap water in a bucket.
 No hot tap water.
 (Heaters are sold in India, but it means you are likely have to have a few refreshing showers before you manage to get one.)

-Some other things that you may not want to forget: soap, tilak clay, a pocket mirror to put the tilak on, at least three sets of clothes, a towel, an alarm clock, washing powder, a torch (not obligatory but sometimes the lights go out, it's good to have one if you stay for a longer time), some mosquito repelling lotion, cheap sandals (shoes get lost), some plaster band, some rope (3-5 m, sometimes can come in handy to make a line to hang your laundry).
+Some other things that you may not want to forget: soap, tilak clay, a pocket mirror to put the tilak on, at least three sets of clothes, a towel, an alarm clock, washing powder, a torch (not obligatory but sometimes the lights go out, it's good to have one if you stay for a longer time), some mosquito repelling lotion, a penknife, cheap sandals (shoes get lost), some plaster band, some rope (5-7 m, sometimes can come in handy to make a line to hang your laundry).

 • PHONE FACILITIES: As mobile phones become more and more affordable, the STDs (phone booths) become more and more obsolete, at least in Nabadwip/Kolkata.
 In Nabadwip you can, at best, agree with a shopkeeper at an airtime purchase place to make an international phone call and pay him the charge.
-So, bear this in mind, rely on your network provider and the roaming rates (check if you can get any special subscription for India).
+So, bear this in mind and rely on your network provider and the roaming rates (check if you can get any special subscription for India).
 Warn your family and friends that you can be out of touch for a while if you think they may worry.

 • INTERNET FACILITIES: There are no wireless internet facilities available at our temples.
 You can usually find some affordable Internet cafes in the area near the temples if you really need access.
 With that said, consider enduring the 'austerity' of being without Internet access during your pilgrimage and take advantage of the sadhu-sanga.

 · · • + • · ·